 To better understand how these climate indices are related to the temporal variability of streamflow in Horse Creek, the mean annual SST patterns tracked by these two indices and USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gaged flows were normalized.
-Plots of 5- and 10-year moving averages of the normalized values of AMO, and Horse Creek flows are shown in Figure 2-14.
+Plots of 5- and 10-year moving averages of the normalized values of AMO, and Horse Creek flows are shown in Figure 2-16.
 A similar pattern is evident in the two data sets, with higher flows occurring during warmer AMO phases and lower flows occurring during cooler AMO phases.
 The Pearson's coefficient between 5-year running means of AMO and Horse Creek flows is 0.65, while the Pearson's coefficient between 10-year running means of AMO and Horse Creek flows is 0.87.
 This is consistent with Kelly's (2004) previous findings in the region.

-Superimposed within the AMO cycle, the ENSO anomalies were also related to the year-to-year streamflow variability in Horse Creek as shown in Figure 2-15.
+Superimposed within the AMO cycle, the ENSO anomalies were also related to the yearto-year streamflow variability in Horse Creek as shown in Figure 2-17.
 El Niño years are wetter than La Niña years in the region.
 However, El Niño effects during the summer wet season are somewhat attenuated by the seasonal occurrence of thunderstorms (Kelly and Gore 2008).

-Figure 2-12.
-Average total monthly rainfall at the Arcadia National Weather Service site (District Station No. 24570) for the period of record from 1900 through 2021.
+Figure 2-14.
+Average total monthly rainfall at the Arcadia National Weather Service site (District Station No. 24570) for the period of record from 1900 through 2021, and average monthly runoff at the USGS Horse Creek SR 72 near Arcadia, FL (No. 022973100) gage for the period of record from 1950 through 2021.

-Figure 2-13.
+Figure 2-15.
 Annual rainfall totals (inches) at the Arcadia National Weather Service site (District Station No. 24570) from 1900 through 2021.
 The dashed line indicates the overall trend derived using locally estimated scatterplot smoothing (LOESS).

-Figure 2-14.
+Figure 2-16.
 Normalized values of 5- and 10-year moving averages of annual AMO anomalies and flows at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 022973100) gage for the period from 1951 through 2008.

-Figure 2-15.
+Figure 2-17.
 Normalized values of annual ENSO anomalies (°C) and flows at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 022973100) gage for the period from 1951 through 2020.